alexthiery/otic-reprogramming/docs/_downstream/smartseq2_downstream.md

 </br>

-Select gene modules based on the presence of genes known to be involved in differentiation and re-cluster cells
+Here we select gene modules based on the presence of genes known to be involved in the development of ectodermal lineages.
+After subsetting the gene modules we re-cluster the cells.

 ```R
 bait_genes = c("HOXA2", "PAX6", "SOX2", "MSX1", "Pax3", "SALL1", "ETS1", "TWIST1", "HOMER2", "LMX1A", "VGLL2", "EYA2", "PRDM1", "FOXI3", "NELL1", "DLX5", "SOX8", "SOX10", "SOHO-1", "IRX4", "DLX6")